 These spaces are generally are very bright, way too clean, and full of equipment.

 The purpose of cleanroom technology is the same, but still, they differ depending on their classification.
 The ISO classes range from 1 to 9.
 The classification of these spaces is determined by the concentration of air particles.
 The lower range, the fewer particles it allows.

-Our data recovery service utilizes a certified ISO 4 Class 10 cleanroom.
-Class of the cleanroom stands for the number of particles per cubic foot.
+Our data recovery service utilizes a certified ISO 5 Cleanroom.
+The class of the cleanroom stands for the number of particles per cubic foot.
 So, utilizing ISO Class 10 cleanroom facility, we allow only a maximum of 10 particles per cubic foot.
-Meanwhile, class 100 cleanroom allows 100 particles per cubic foot, which is ten times more than Class 10 facility.
+Meanwhile, the class 100 cleanroom allows 100 particles per cubic foot, which is ten times more than the Class 10 facility.